Ferriccc/copper_prototype_python/README.md

 copper.py apply {generation number}
 ```
 - All the generation are stored internally in provided sourceDirectory/.tmp/{generation}.
 Never touch this directory
-- Configure src/commands.json and src/variables with respect to your linux distribution commands.
+- Configure src/variables.py with respect to your linux distribution commands.
-- commands.json expects each command to have placeholders in the form of #N where is N represents the position of argument, for example install command for debian based linux distribution will be "sudo apt install #1".
-- symlink command can be left unchanged but if you want to change, make sure it has 2 placeholders where 1st is for source file and 2nd is for destination of link.
-- clean command is basically a command to remove orphaned dependencies, look it up on internet for your linux distribution.
-- Now you can declare system configuration using the provided files in the copper directory itself.
+- Now you are ready to declare your system configuration.

 ## Examples
 - Take a look at my configuration at my [Linux-config](https://github.com/Ferriccc/my-linux-config) for example use.
-- Copper can be used (but not limited as) a dotfile manager as it can manage symlinks to files in declarative way, you can move all the dotfiles in a specific directory which copper will symlink to their repective locations using symlinks.json, you can then go ahead and also track dotfiles using some tool like git.
+- Copper can be used (but not limited as) a dotfile manager as it can manage symlinks to files in declarative way.
 - Currently installed packages on your system can also be tracked with packages.json file.
 - Systemd services can be enabled / disabled by just adding / removing their names in services.json file.